eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 ## Setup

-For building and executing the tests you need to have ROS 2 installed.
+To build and execute the tests you need to have ROS 2 installed.
 Please follow the instructions on <https://docs.ros.org/en/foxy/Installation.html>.
 The system tests are currently tested on ROS 2 "Foxy Fitzroy" in Ubuntu 20.04 LTS.

 Please remove beforehand the `COLCON_IGNORE` files from `iceoryx_integrationtest` and `iceoryx_examples`.